The Dangers of Root Canals

 Streptococci: Some strains of these bacteria can be referred to as flesh eating bacteria.
 This bacterium is linked to symptoms related to strep throat and serious health complications involving pain, fever, swelling, dizziness, rash, confusion, abnormal blood pressure and toxic shock syndrome.

-According to the work performed by Dr. Price and his team, there are specific chronic and degenerative diseases that stood out in greater prevalence than other illnesses.
+According to the work performed by Dr. Price and his team, there are specific chronic and degenerative diseases that stood out in greater prevalence than others.
 In order of the highest risks found associated with root canals are: (7)

 - Inflammation in the body found in arthritis and rheumatoid arthritis